upstash/gitfix/README.md

 ---

-###### Enable Unindexed Repositories:
+###### Enable Unindexed and Private Repositories:

-Our current interaction scheme with GitHub API requires the target repo to be indexed in the Github Search Engine.
+Our current interaction scheme with GitHub API requires the target repo to be a public repository that is indexed in the Github Search Engine.

 This may cause problems for small repos as the search engine sometimes fail to index them.